ibexa/documentation-developer/docs/api/rest_api_usage.md

 #### Content-Type header
 https://doc.ibexa.co/en/latest/api/general_rest_usage/#content-type-header

-As long as a response contains an actual HTTP body, the Content Type header will be used to specify which Content Type is contained in the response.
+As long as a response contains an actual HTTP body, the `Content-Type` header will be used to specify what it is containing.
+The `Content-Type` header's value is a [media-type](#media-types) as previously seen for the `Accept` header.

 For example, the first following request without an `Accept` header will return a default format indicated in the response `Content-Type` header while the second request show that the response is in the asked format.